Thermometry by correlated dephasing of impurities in a 1D Fermi gas: Discussion conclusions

 To understand how the bath-mediated interactions affect the achievable precision, we have compared the thermal sensitivity of our two-qubit thermometer to a pair of impurities interacting with independent environments.
 We have found that, at low temperatures and weak coupling, bath-induced correlations between the impurities can enhance precision.
 These results reinforce other recent work showing that bath-mediated interactions can be helpful in the context of low-temperature thermometry~\cite{gebbia_two-qubit_2020, planella_bath-induced_2022,brenes_multi-spin_2023}.
 This conclusion is by no means obvious, since correlations between the impurities could also arise from redundant encoding of temperature information, thus reducing the signal-to-noise ratio relative to truly independent measurements~\cite{hangleiter_nondestructive_2015,mitchison_probing_2016}.

 In order to exploit these correlations to the full, one would need to measure the non-local SLD observable.
 However, we have shown that a simple Ramsey protocol can approach the optimal precision, without the need to individually address the impurities or perform entangling operations.
 Moreover, we have quantified the systematic error incurred by neglecting correlations altogether.
-Our results show that this error depends strongly on the impurity separation, but remains is on the order of a few percent for most system parameters at not-too-low temperatures.
+Our results show that this error depends strongly on the impurity separation, but remains on the order of a few percent for most system parameters at not-too-low temperatures.
 This suggests that it may be an acceptable approximation to neglect bath-induced correlations in most situations, potentially simplifying future thermometry experiments with many impurities embedded in a single copy of the gas.

+We have found that bath-mediated correlations can yield a thermometric advantage at weak coupling and low temperature when both classical and quantum correlations are allowed to build up between the impurities.
+These correlations are temperature dependent and thus contain more information on temperature than would be available for independent impurities, thus allowing for increased precision.
+However, our analysis also shows that correlations can be detrimental to thermometric precision.
+Indeed, the loss of precision in the presence of correlations has also been shown for classical processes \cite{Radaelli_2023}.
+The question of when correlations are helpful or harmful to precision would be an interesting starting point for further studies.

 It is possible to generalize the techniques presented in this paper to investigate other systems, for example higher-dimensional systems.
 It has recently been suggested that the precision one is able to obtain depends crucially on the spatial dimensionality of the system~\cite{khan_subnanokelvin_2022} and that thermometry in higher dimensions could be more effective.
 However, we also expect bath-induced interactions to be less prominent in higher dimensions because the excitations from the impurity-bath interactions will spread out more.
 It would be interesting to investigate how the dynamics, as well as the thermometric performance, would change for several impurities decohering in a higher-dimensional Fermi gas.
-Our approach could also be adapted to explore thermometry in the presence of different confining potentials \cite{knap_time-dependent_2012}, charged impurities~\cite{oghittu_quantum-limited_2022}, and more exotic environments such as Fermi superfluids \cite{wang_exact_2022,wang_heavy_2022}.
-Other properties of these systems beyond temperature, such as transport coefficients~\cite{Saha2021}, could also be extracted using correlated impurities.
-Moreover, it has been suggested that using multi-dimensional spectroscopy instead of the Ramsey protocol considered in this text could yield extra information \cite{wang_two-dimensional_2022,wang_multidimensional_2023}, and the procedure presented here could be generalised to such scenarios as well.